otoolep/questdb.io/website/blog/2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md

 ![alt-text](assets/bench-kdb-8850h.png)
 ![alt-text](assets/bench-kdb-3900x.png)

-The dataset in use does not contain NULL values.
-Interestingly, as soon as the data contains NULL values, kdb+ sum() performance drops while QuestDB sum() does not.
-All other aggregate functions in both kdb+ and QuestDB are unaffected.
+The dataset producing the results shown above does not contain NULL values.
+Interestingly, as soon as the data contains NULL values, kdb+ sum() performance drops while QuestDB sum() query time is unchanged as seen on the chart below.

 |Test	|Query (kdb+ 4.0)	|Query (QuestDB 4.2)|
 |---|---|---|